ethando9999/ethando9999/README.md

 ![AI Engineer/Data Scientist ](https://i.pinimg.com/originals/04/8e/d4/048ed48666ab08672b8d0da8602ed4e1.jpg)

 # Chien Do 👋
 Hi Eveyboby!
 My name is Do Thanh Chien.
-I am a graduate student majoring Software Engineer.
 My passion is to be a AI Engineer and a professional Data Science.
 I am looking for a job that is related to AI Engineer, AI Developer or ML Algorithm.
 I want to learn more about applying data processing. algorithm,  AI and gen AI into real-world projects and improve my knowledge on the field.
 I believe in "Hard work brings big rewards".

 ## Skills and Experience